Are you Pilot Season Visa ready?

-Once you book this job, you will then need to be cleared by USCIS as an artist of “extraordinary ability“ to work in the United States.
+Once you book this job, you will then need to be cleared by USCIS as an artist of “extraordinary achievement“ to work in the United States.
 The network will sponsor you for the production, but their attorney needs your evidence – the pilot begins shooting in 20 days and they need to have your case submitted with premium processing as soon as you are given the thumbs-up by the studio execs.

 Success occurs when opportunity meets preparation.

 Getting approval from the Hollywood Studio is not the time to call home and ask Mom to dig up old newspaper articles, contracts and reviews.
-Your O-1B Extraordinary Ability visa application can be anywhere from fifty to hundreds of pages long and you need to have it ready to go.
-Proving your extraordinary ability while a few thousand miles from home is no mean feat.
+Your O-1B Extraordinary Achievement visa application can be anywhere from fifty to hundreds of pages long and you need to have it ready to go.
+Proving your extraordinary achievement while a few thousand miles from home is no mean feat.
 So before you pack your yoga gear for LA, or your thermals for New York, take some time to get your paperwork in order.
 Please note that when a foreign actor is cast in a production without their working papers in hand, the network always keeps their “No.2 Choice” on standby just in case the O-1B visa doesn’t come through in time.
 Don’t be the “No.1 Choice” who is sent packing.